How to Measure Toilet Rough-In Without Removing Toilet

 What should I do if my measurements don’t match standard rough-in sizes?

-Yes, if your measurements differ, consider consulting a plumbing professional to assess the situation and recommend appropriate adjustments.
+If your measurements are off, consulting a plumbing professional can help assess the situation and suggest the right adjustments.

 How can I ensure my toilet installation is level after measuring?

-Yes, if you want to ensure a level installation, use a level tool during the installation process to make necessary adjustments based on your measurements.
+To achieve a level installation, use a level tool during the process to make any necessary adjustments based on your measurements.

 What are the consequences of incorrect rough-in measurements?

-Yes, incorrect measurements can lead to improper toilet placement, resulting in leaks, instability, or the need for costly adjustments post-installation.
+Incorrect measurements can cause improper toilet placement, leading to leaks, instability, or expensive adjustments after installation.